ros2/ros2_documentation/source/Tutorials/Intermediate/Tf2/Writing-A-Tf2-Listener-Cpp.rst

 The resulting transformation represents the position and orientation of the target turtle relative to ``turtle2``.
 The angle between the turtles is then used to calculate a velocity command to follow the target turtle.
+For more general information about tf2 see also the :doc:`tf2 page in the Concepts section <../../../Concepts/Intermediate/About-Tf2>`.

 1.2 CMakeLists.txt
 ~~~~~~~~~~~~~~~~~~